CARA-ch/emed-service-guide/docs/transactions/index.md

     MHD-equivalent transactions will be implemented in the future.

 ## XDS vs. MHD
-IHE provides different [profiles](https://profiles.ihe.net/ITI/TF/Volume1/index.html), among which XDS and MHD make it possible to exchange documents :
+IHE provides different [profiles](https://profiles.ihe.net/ITI/TF/Volume1/index.html), among which XDS and MHD make it possible to exchange documents:
 - [XDS (Cross Enterprise Document Sharing)](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)
 - [MHD (Mobile access to Health Documents)](https://profiles.ihe.net/ITI/MHD/index.html)

 XDS is the profile prescribed by the [Swiss EPR ordinance](https://www.fedlex.admin.ch/eli/oc/2023/221/fr#annex_5/lvl_u1/lvl_1), but MHD is simpler to implement, as it doesn't require the complex XDS stack (SOAP, WSSE, MIME-Multipart, MTOM/XOP, ebRIM, and multi-depth XML), and relies on a lighter REST interface.

-Even though the eMedication service doesn't support it yet, it is possible to use the MHD profile though a third part component named [mobile access gateway](https://www.mobileaccessgateway.ch/).
+Even though the eMedication service doesn't support it yet, it is possible to use the MHD profile though a third party component named [mobile access gateway](https://www.mobileaccessgateway.ch/).
 This component is not affiliated with this service, but referenced here for information purpose.

 ## Generic error codes